-SUPPLEMENTAL: In an article published on February 27, 2017 I broke down elements of an ongoing lawsuit between former NFL players and the 32 member clubs of the league.
+SUPPLEMENTAL: In a series of articles published beginning on February 27, 2017 I broke down elements of an ongoing lawsuit between former NFL players and the 32 member clubs of the league.
 While the stories are different, there are commonalities to each.
 Every player was pressured to play through injuries facilitated by the use of prescription painkillers.
 The players charge the league and its teams of misrepresenting and concealing the dangers of the drugs that were administered to them.
 I included some sample player narratives in the main article but for the sake of brevity (or some semblance thereof) I edited out these compelling stories, but felt they needed to be shared.
 So here they are.
 And they are representative of thousands.

 Alphonso Carreker, a defensive end, was drafted by the Green Bay Packers in the first round of the 1984 Draft and played for the Packers until 1989.
 He says that while he was with the Packers he took a pill either before the game or at half-time for every game he played.
 He also recalls that when the team doctor visited the facility on the Thursday or Friday before a game he would ask the injured player what was hurting and tell them “I have a cocktail for that,” prior to giving an injection.

 Things were pretty much the same when he arrived at the Denver Broncos in 1989.
 He says that the trainers there had pills in bags and passed them out to anyone who wanted them.
 He was also given frequent Cortisone shots in his knees and shoulders in order to keep him on the field.
 He retired in 1992.

 In 2008 he was diagnosed with gouty arthritis as a result of his liver insufficiently processing the amount of uric acid in his body.
 Gout causes pain, swelling, and poor circulation to his joints.